 A guided ascent of the Inaccessible Pinnacle

 0830 – You will be collected from your accommodation if it is within a few miles of Glenbrittle.
-Alternatively, you will meet your instructor at the climbers’ memorial Hut in Glenbrittle or at the Sligachan Hotel.
+Alternatively, you will meet your guide at the climbers’ memorial Hut in Glenbrittle or at the Sligachan Hotel.

 0845 – Once any equipment has been allocated you will gradually make your way up the mountain towards the Inaccessible Pinnacle.
-Reaching the foot of the climb can be achieved many ways such as a scramble up the West Ridge of Sgùrr Dearg, via the long and steep path of Coire na Banachdich or using an approach rock climb in Coire Lagan.
+Reaching the foot of the climb can be achieved in many ways such as a scramble up the West Ridge of Sgùrr Dearg, via the long and steep path of Coire na Banachdich or using an approach rock climb in Coire Lagan.
 Any of these options can take up to 3 hours depending on weather conditions and fitness.

 YOU MAY ALSO LIKE